lacameralab/HMM-spikes/README.md

 # Notes for HMM toolbox

-This is an instruction document for the HMM-spikingdata toolbox.
-This toolbox contains the source code used in the article: Hidden Markov Modeling of spike data.
+The HMM-spikingdata toolbox contains the source code used in the article:
+T. Li and G. La Camera, "Hidden Markov Modeling of spike data".

 ## Folders and files

     src/ contains all the source code.

     src/demo/ contains four demos: standard Poisson HMM (standardPHMMdemo.m), sticky-Poisson HMM (stickypHMMdemo.m), Poisson HMM with Dirichlet prior (DPHMM, DirichletPHMMdemo.m), Multinoulli HMM (mHMMdemo.m).
     The demos showed an HMM procedure of a dataset generated from a clustered spiking network, including generating initial parameters, training and decoding.
 One can apply the algorithms to other datasets by changing the directory of data and parameters according to the instructions.

     src/pHMM/ contains functions for Poisson HMM.